-A blue and gold plate with mashed potato casserole and gravy.
+A blue and gold plate with a scoop of mashed potatoes.
+There is gravy on top.

 Mashed potato casserole is something my family has been enjoying for as long as I can remember.
 My Grandmother made it for almost every special occasion feast.
 It is super creamy, has a little tang, and a little crunchy texture from the breadcrumb top.